samfrm/reflex/README.md

 🧪 Tests: `go test ./...` (unit tests generate self‑signed certs; no mkcert required)

+### 📚 Citation

+If you use Reflex in your work, please cite the archived release:

+- Sam (Abbas) Farahmand Pashaki.
+Reflex — Local HTTPS referrer emulation for reproducible web analytics and experimentation.
+Zenodo. https://doi.org/10.5281/zenodo.17079395

+See also the citation metadata in `CITATION.cff`.

 ### 🗺️ Roadmap

 - 🧭 Optional DNS spoofing mode (no hosts edits)